core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Manager renews the Security Context in the group (see {{sec-group-key-management}}).

 * The Group Manager provides a new unused Sender ID value to the endpoint that has experienced the exhaustion.
 Then, the endpoint derives a new Sender Context using the new Sender ID (see {{ssec-sender-recipient-context}}).

 In either case, the same considerations from {{sec-group-key-management}} hold about stale Recipient Contexts.

+## Loss of Mutable Security Context {#ssec-loss-mutable-context}

+An endpoint can lose its mutable security context such as Sender Sequence Number and Replay Window, e.g., due to reboot.
+There are inherent security issues associated with re-use of old Sender Sequence Numbers and acceptance of replayed messages.
+Appendix B.1 of {{RFC8613}} describes secure procedures for handling loss of Sender Sequence Number and update of Replay Window.
+The procedure in Appendix B.1.1 of {{RFC8613}} applies also to servers in Group OSCORE, as does a variant of Appendix B.1.2 of {{RFC8613}}, see {{ssec-synch-challenge-response}}.

+As we have seen in {{ssec-wrap-around-partial-iv}}, the existence of a Group Manager provides other options for handling loss of valid Security Context: renewing the Security Context in the group, or providing new unused Sender IDs to the server who has lost its mutable Security Context.
+In the latter case, the server still server still needs to update its replay window, as described in {{sec-synch-seq-num}}.

 # Pairwise Keys # {#sec-derivation-pairwise}